-Corollary 2 (uniqueness of tangent hyperplanes at infinity).
+Corollary 2 (Bernstein-type theorem).
 Let M be as in the beginning of Part II with $U = \mathbb{R}^{n+1}$, and assume that one tangent cone to M at infinity (in the sense of varifolds) is a hyperplane with multiplicity.
-Then that is the unique tangent cone at infinity.
+Then M is a union of hyperplanes, parallel to the given tangent.
+(In particular, the tangent at infinity is unique.)